Kamahl19/react-starter/DOCS.md

 Network communicaton other then data fetching (or when SWR strategy is not useful) is facilitated by [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) based [src/common/apiClient.ts](./src/common/apiClient.ts).
 It provides async functions for each HTTP method (get, post, put, patch, delete), injects auth token automatically and includes error handling.

 Real world usage examples of SWR, `apiClient` and `useIsLoading` can be found in [src/api/user.ts](./src/api/user.ts) and [src/api/auth.ts](./src/api/auth.ts).
+-->

 ## Authentication

 A token-based API agnostic authentication is already included in this project.
-It resides in [src/common/auth](./src/common/auth) and provides 3 simple hooks: `useLogin` to do the log in, `useLogout` to do the log out and `useAuth` to get current information (`token`, `userId`, `isLoggedIn`).
+It resides in [src/common/auth](./src/common/auth) and provides 3 simple hooks: `useLogin` to perform a login operation, `useLogout` to perform a logout operation, and `useAuth` hook to get current information (`token`, `userId`, `isLoggedIn`).

 It also provides 2 guard components, [RequireIsLoggedIn](./src/common/auth/RequireIsLoggedIn.tsx) and [RequireIsAnonymous](./src/common/auth/RequireIsAnonymous.tsx), to [wrap routes](./src/app/App.tsx).
 They will automatically redirect the user based on being authenticated or not.

-There is also a [src/common/auth/PersistAuthGate.tsx](./src/common/auth/PersistAuthGate.tsx) to automatically re-login a user after the page reloads if token is present in local storage.

 Internally, all auth state is stored by Recoil in [src/common/auth/state.ts](./src/common/auth/state.ts).
+The JWT token is persisted in `localStorage` using the [recoil-persist](https://github.com/polemius/recoil-persist) library.

+There is also a [src/common/auth/PersistAuthGate.tsx](./src/common/auth/PersistAuthGate.tsx) to automatically re-login a user after the page reloads if token is present in `localStorage`.

 ## React